fredrivett/fredrivett.com/_posts/2016-09-12-are-you-being-productive.md

 ---
-title: are you being productive?
+title: Are you being productive?
 description: Many of us desire control over how we spend our time.
 What output would produce this outcome?
 date: 2016-09-12 21:06 UTC
 tags: startups, life